mongodb/specifications/source/retryable-writes/retryable-writes.rst

 defined name but MAY deviate to comply with their existing conventions.
 For example, a driver may use ``retry_writes`` instead of ``retryWrites``.

-For other names in the spec (e.g. ``transactionId`` field for Command Monitoring event objects), drivers SHOULD use the defined name but MAY deviate to comply with their existing conventions.
+For any other names in the spec, drivers SHOULD use the defined name but MAY deviate to comply with their existing conventions.

 MongoClient Configuration
 -------------------------